shahtiham/5-Bit-CPU/README.md

 # 5-Bit-CPU
-The word size of the CPU is 5bit.
+- The word size of the CPU is 5bit.
+- Supported ALU operations are: OR, ADD & SHL.
+- The CPU has 6 registers.
+- The CPU supports Register Mode, Immediate Mode and JLE (jump less or equal) Branching Instructions.